 The remains of the principal gate lodge at Castleboro, County Wexford.
 The main house (burnt in 1923) had been built around 1840 for the first Lord Carew to the designs of Daniel Robertson of Kilkenny.
 The single-storey lodge, marking the entrance of a new approach to the house through its parkland, dates from some twenty years later and features a tetrastyle Roman Doric portico.
-Sad to see this crisp limestone building slip into what appears to be irreversible decay.
+Sad to see this crisp granite building slip into what appears to be irreversible decay.

 Built 1883-89 Newtownbarry, County Wexford is one of the last country houses designed by Belfast architect Sir Charles Lanyon, assisted by his pupil W.H.
 Lynn and his son John.
 Somewhat austere in style, the building’s character constrasts with that of the lush surrounding grounds.
 These are probably of earlier date and include a two-acre sunken garden which terminates at one end in this densely foliated rustic tunnel.

 This time of year always has a special resonance for the people of Wexford since it marks the anniversary of the suppression of the 1798 Rebellion in that part of the country.
 Readers unfamiliar with Irish history might not be aware of the uprising, initiated by members of an organisation called the Society of United Irishmen.
 Founded in 1791 this body as its name indicates welcomed members of all religious persuasions and strove to achieve more democratic government within Ireland, inspired by the ideals of the American Revolution.
 However, it was also stimulated by what was taking place in France at the time and after the British government went to war against the French in 1793 the United Irishmen movement was proscribed, with the result that it went underground and became more extreme in intent: an independent republic was now the goal.